 Want to drive a car?
-Then don't be mean to Hawaii's refinery.
-With an itsy-bitsy output of 54,000 barrels per day, the refinery may have been a nuisance for Chevron, which sold it to Florida's Rock Rock Capital in 2016.
+Then don't say nasty things about Hawaii's oil refinery.
+With an itsy-bitsy output of 54,000 barrels per day, the refinery was a rounding error for Chevron, which sold it to Florida's Rock Rock Capital in 2016.

-Barber Point has lots of good stuff, including tour buses at the end of their line.
+Barber Point has lots of other good stuff, including tour buses at the end of their line.

 Schnitzer Steel Hawaii.
 What was the landscaper thinking?